Pinyin Zhou logo Pinyin Joe's

 Click each image above to see the U.S. prices on Amazon.com.

-All versions of Windows XP and Windows Vista are eligible for upgrade, but
+All versions of Windows XP and Windows Vista are eligible for upgrade,

-you should download the free Windows 7 Upgrade Advisor to ensure your PC is compatible.
+or the free Windows 7 Upgrade Advisor to ensure your PC is compatible.

-Windows Ultimate, and most installations of Windows Enterprise, also include "Language Packs" that will change the Windows and Internet Explorer UI (the user interface: menus, dialogs, etc.) into Chinese, but please note that you do not need Language Packs to view and input Chinese.
+Windows Ultimate, and most installations of Windows Enterprise, also include "Language Packs" that will change the Windows and Internet Explorer UI (the user interface: menus, dialogs, etc.) into Chinese, but please note that you do not need Language Packs to view and type Chinese.
 Following is a summary of the most important Chinese features, with links to additional pages with more details.

-Displaying Chinese Characters in Windows 7
+Displaying Chinese Characters in Windows 7 and Vista

 Unlike Windows XP, in Windows Vista and Windows 7 you do not need to "enable East Asian languages" as a separate step after installation of the system.
 The new Windows can display Chinese characters as soon as you start up the first time.